-Neither the official sponsor nor the congregation are liable in any way if your guest commits a crime, unless the sponsor or members of your congregation have participated or can be implicated in the crime.
-Legally speaking, your guest is solely responsible for their appointments with ICE, for showing up for their court dates, and for following any restrictions or rules that may be imposed on them as they await an asylum decision (although the sponsor is making a moral commitment to facilitate whatever is needed for the asylum seeker to meet the requirements set forth by the government).
-No one within the sponsoring community is legally responsible for your guest financially, either; your commitment is an ethical and voluntary one.
+Neither the official sponsor nor the congregation are liable in any way if your guest commits a crime, unless they have participated or can be implicated in the crime.
+Your guest is solely responsible for their appointments with ICE, for showing up for their court dates, and for following any restrictions or rules that may be imposed on them as they await an asylum decision.
+No one within the sponsoring community is legally responsible for your guest financially, either; your commitment is a voluntary one.

 It's also important to note that your guest is free to move if they choose to, and it is their responsibility to inform ICE if they do so.
-It is helpful for sponsors to remind their guests that failure to inform ICE of a change in residency can result in an immediate deportation order; but this is ultimately the decision of the person you are hosting.
+It is helpful for sponsors to remind their guests that failure to inform ICE of a change in residency can result in an immediate deportation order; but this is ultimately the decision of the migrant.